zifyloo/SSAN/README.md

 # Semantically Self-Aligned Network for Text-to-Image Part-aware Person Re-identification
-The SSAN code and the new ICFG-PEDES database will be released in future.
+The SSAN code will be released in future.
+Please request the ICFG-PEDES database from chxding@scut.edu.cn .